MS-crew/BetterScp106/README.md

 - **Stalk:** The most important feature is that if there is an injured victim, you can teleport to a place where he is with the stalk feature (the victim is warned 1 second in advance).
 - **Better106:** It tells you all the features of the 106 and how much they will cost.
 - **Flexible management:** With the config file, you can determine which feature will cost how much vigor or healt, how many meters away the victim can be teleported to the nearby victim with Stalk, or how long the cooldown time will be given to Scp-106 by which feature.

+## Experimental feature

+- **Pocket exit random zone mode:** When players successfully exit the pocket dimension, they exit from a random zone depending on chance instead of the same zone.

 ## Installation